raaheel4/Multi-Agent-Financial-Research-Assistant/README.md

 **3. Get your API keys**
 You need two free API keys to run this project.

-🔑 Groq API Key (for the LLM)
+Groq API Key (for the LLM)
-Groq gives you free access to LLaMA 3 — no credit card needed.
+Groq gives you free access to LLaMA 3.

 Go to console.groq.com
 Sign up or log in
 Click API Keys in the left sidebar
-Click Create API Key, give it a name, and copy the key 🔑 Phidata API Key (for the Playground UI)
+Click Create API Key, give it a name, and copy the key Phidata API Key (for the Playground UI)

-This is only needed if you want to use playground.py — the visual browser UI.
+This is only needed if you want to use playground.py, the visual browser UI.

 Go to phidata.app